Hans Kammler: Secret weapons projects

-After the RAF successfully bombed the rocket production facilities at Peenemünde during August 1943, head of the Reich Ministry of Armaments and War Production Albert Speer, recommended transferring the V-2 rocket production underground.
-Hitler immediately agreed with Speer, and the two decided that the SS, with its massive supply of slave labor, was best suited for this task.
+After the RAF successfully bombed the rocket production facilities at Peenemünde during August 1943, the head of the Reich Ministry of Armaments and War Production, Albert Speer, recommended transferring the V-2 rocket production underground.
+Hitler immediately agreed with Speer, and the two decided that the SS, with its massive supply of slave labour, was best suited for this task.
 As the SS construction chief, Kammler was selected to oversee the project—along with representatives Gerhard Degenkolb and Karl Maria Hettlage from Speer's ministry—which began at a huge fuel storage facility in Thuringia as Mittelwerk GmbH.

-By the end of August 1943, Kammler had a sizable detachment of concentration camp inmates from Buchenwald working at the new underground installation, and before the year was out there were so many slave laborers that another facility (Mittelbau-Dora concentration camp) had to be established.
+By the end of August 1943, Kammler had a sizable detachment of concentration camp inmates from Buchenwald working at the new underground installation, and before the year was out, there were so many slave labourers that another facility (Mittelbau-Dora concentration camp) had to be established.
 The secret weapons projects for which Kammler was given responsibility included manufacturing both the Messerschmitt Me 262 and the V-2, which Kammler—in a construction effort of ruthless brutality and speed—had in production before the end of 1943.
-The tunnels and weapons were built in horrendous conditions by the slave laborers from Mittelbau-Dora.
-Research has found that of the 60,000 people that passed through Mittelbau-Dora camp, an estimated 10,000 died producing the V2 alone, which is double the estimated 5,000 killed by the weapon system in Britain and Belgium combined.
+The tunnels and weapons were built in horrendous conditions by the slave labourers from Mittelbau-Dora.
+Research has found that of the 60,000 people who passed through Mittelbau-Dora camp, an estimated 10,000 died producing the V2 alone, which is double the estimated 5,000 killed by the weapon system in Britain and Belgium combined.
 More than 20,000 died at Mittelbau-Dora in total throughout the camp's existence.
 Kammler's attitude towards the prisoners was utter indifference, having once exclaimed, "Don't worry about the victims.
-The work must proceed ahead in the shortest time possible".
+The work must proceed ahead in the shortest time possible."